July 5, 2026

 The Absolute Stillness: Adelaide Crapsey's "Moon-Shadows"

 First published posthumously in 1915, "Moon-Shadows" is a breathtakingly haunting work by Adelaide Crapsey.
-Best known for inventing the American cinquain—a condensed, five-line poetic form inspired by Japanese haiku—Crapsey wrote much of her definitive verse while facing terminal illness in her early thirties.
-In this brief, tightly structured poem, she explores the theme of mortality with immense restraint, stripping away unnecessary ornamentation to deliver an enduring truth about the quiet acceptance of death.
+Best known for inventing the American cinquain—a condensed, five-line poetic form inspired by Japanese haiku—Crapsey (1878–1914) wrote much of her definitive verse while facing terminal illness in her early thirties.
+In this poem she explores the theme of mortality with immense restraint delivering an enduring truth about the quiet acceptance of death.

 An illustration for the poem “Moon-Shadows” by Adelaide Crapsey showing a full moon shining in a starry night sky over a snow-covered hill, casting the long, stark shadows of bare trees across the snow.